-Today we would call such a woman a nag I suppose.
+Today I suppose we would call such a woman a nag.
 It certainly isn't the fashion to follow grown children around and encourage them on their Christian walk.
 But that's what Monica did and it paid off.
 I take a lot of heart in that.
 It seems that in our culture the emphasis is on pushing the kids out of the nest as soon as they graduate from high school.
-It's as if they magically transform overnight into wise adults who are totally self-sufficient and don't need much from their parents any more (other than regular checks and use of the laundry).
+We pretend that somehow magically getting that high school diploma or moving to a college campus transforms automatically teens into wise adults who are totally self-sufficient and don't need much from their parents any more (other than regular checks and use of the laundry).

-But I know that's not true because I remember being 18, 19 and 20 years old and although I though I knew a lot I realize that I didn't know very much.
+I remember being 18, 19 and 20 years old and although I though I knew a lot I realize that I realize in retrospect that I didn't know very much.
 My mom was a very steady presence in my early adult years but even more so in my late 30s and 40s when she helped with the homeschooling, gave her help and opinion on our home school, or even when she just called me everyday to see how I was or to share some chit chat.
 Dear Lord, how I really miss those calls now.